How to start a stump grinding business: Your first moves

 Once you consistently book over 20 hours of work a week, it is time to hire.
 Your first employee will likely be a Groundworker.
 Their job is to handle site prep, clear debris with a rake and blower, and lay down protective plywood shields.

 Expect to pay a Groundworker between $18 and $25 per hour, depending on your local market.
-A mistake some owners make is paying them as a 1099 contractor to avoid payroll taxes.
-This can lead to significant IRS penalties, so it is better to set them up as a W-2 employee from day one.
+Do not pay them as a 1099 contractor to avoid payroll taxes.
+Misclassifying an employee as a contractor can lead to significant penalties, so review the IRS guidance on independent contractor versus employee before you classify a worker.
+Set them up as a W-2 employee from day one.

-While no state license is needed for this role, you should enroll them in an OSHA 10-hour construction safety course.
-Also, provide hands-on training for your specific grinder and safety gear.
-Your goal is to have labor costs account for 25-35% of revenue.
+While no state license is needed for this role, enroll them in an OSHA 10-hour construction safety course.
+Provide hands-on training for your specific grinder and safety gear.
+Your goal is to have labor costs account for 25% to 35% of revenue.

 Streamline your daily workflow

 As your job list grows, a paper calendar will not cut it.
-You might want to adopt field service software like Jobber or Yardbook.
+Adopt field service software like Jobber or Yardbook.
 These platforms help you manage quotes, schedule jobs, dispatch your crew, and handle invoicing from a single app.

 Here are 4 immediate steps to take: